-Acquisition of non-controlling interests in 2023 and 2022
+Acquisition of non-controlling interests in 2024 and 2023

 On 29 December 2022 the Group has signed an agreement to acquire the remaining shares (48.99%) in UAB Mundus, an asset management company managing a private debt fund Mundus Bridge Finance.
 The transaction was closed on 10 February 2023.
 The consideration depends on current and future value of net assets of managed fund and on equity value of the entity and was estimated at EUR 428 thousand.
-The consideration would be paid until mid-year of 2024.
-In 2023 EUR 376 thousand was paid.
-Impact to equity attributable to the equity holders of the parent was loss of EUR 291 thousand.
+The consideration had to be paid until mid-year of 2024.
+In 2024 and in 2023 EUR 92 thousand and 376 thousand were paid, respectively.
+In 2023 impact to equity attributable to the equity holders of the parent was loss of EUR 291 thousand.

-Acquisition of associates in 2023 and 2022
+Acquisition of associates in 2024 and 2023

-During 2023 and 2022 the Company/the Group has not any acquisition of associates.
+During 2024 and 2023 the Company/the Group did not have any acquisition of associates.

-Disposals of subsidiaries in 2023 and 2022
+Disposals of subsidiaries in 2024 and 2023